“Roll me over and set me free,

 —from “Cowboy Song” by Thin Lizzy

-The first week of art in the garden this summer was themed “Cowboys and Cowgirls.”
+The first week of art in the garden that summer was themed “Cowboys and Cowgirls.”
 Kids created different crafts having to with cowboys and cowgirls, while learning a little more about them.
 Each craft was a lot of fun and the children thoroughly enjoyed creating and showing off their work.

 Below are the instructions for making your own cowboy and cowgirl crafts at home.
-At the Center, we supply all the materials and the cleanup during our programs.

 Cowboy and Cowgirl Crafts